 There is compelling evidence for an imbalance in the lungs of COPD patients between proteases that break down connective tissue components and antiproteases that protect against this.
 Several proteases, derived from inflammatory cells and epithelial cells, are increased in COPD patients.
 There is increasing evidence that they may interact with each other (Figure 4-5).
-Protease-mediated destruction of elastin, a major connective tissue component in lung parenchyma, is an important feature of emphysema and is likely to be irreversible.
+Proteasemediated destruction of elastin, a major connective tissue component in lung parenchyma, is an important feature of emphysema and is likely to be irreversible.

-Figure 4-5 Proteases and Antiproteases
+Figure 4-5.
+Proteases a and Antiprotease es - Involved in 1 COPD

 Involved in COPD

 Increased Proteases Decreased Antiproteases

 Serine proteases

+Neutrophil elastase alpha-1 antitrypsin

+Cathepsin G alpha-1 antichymotrypsin

-Neutrophil elastase Cathepsin G Proteinase 3 alpha-1 antitrypsin alpha-1 antichymotrypsin Secretory leukoprotease inhibitor Elafin
+Proteinase 3 Secretory leukoprotease inhibitor

+Elafin

 Cysteine proteinases

 Cathepsins B, K, L, S Cystatins

 Matrix metalloproteinases (MMPs)

-MMP-8, MMP-9, MMP-12 Tissue inhibitors of MMP 1-4 (TIMP1-4)
+MMP-8.
+MMP-9.
+MMP-12 Tissue inhibitors of MMP 1-4 (TIMP1-4)